 This can be useful in cases wherein, as part of a business process process, an EDI document is placed into the monitored directory for transmission.

 As soon as our server detects that a file has been added into the monitored directory, it will automatically grab that file and forward it to the designated trading partner through an AS2 connection.

 Creating the Directory Monitor

-Give the monitor a name, e.g. "For AS2 File Transfer to ABC Co".
-After, that, navigate to the directory and select it.
-After you do that, the Directory field will then be populated with the path to that directory (e.g. E:\for ABC Co)
+Give the monitor a name, e.g. "DM for tp2as2".
+After, that, click the Browse button, navigate to the directory you want to monitor and select it.
+After you do that, the Directory field will then be populated with the path to that directory (e.g. C:\foruploads)

 Make sure the Monitor file add checkbox is ticked and then click OK.
 These settings will allow this directory monitor to fire a Directory Monitor File Added event once a newly added file is detected.

 If you want that directory monitor to activate on a pre-set schedule, say, every 8:30 AM on the second day of each month or every night at 9:30 PM, you can also do that.
 Check out these posts later if you want to see how to implement those: